mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 """""""""""""""""""""""""""

 The third method is to use take advantage of the integrated G'Mic filters.
 These are powerful filters that can dramatically improve your workflow and cut you down on your production time.
-To begin coloring with the GMIC colorize interactive, go to :menuselection:`Filters --> G'MIC`.
+To begin coloring with the G'MIC colorize interactive, go to :menuselection:`Filters --> G'MIC`.
 Choose :menuselection:`Filters --> G'MIC --> Black & white --> Colorize[interactive]` from the list of filters.
 Then select Line art for :menuselection:`Input type, Image + Colors (2 Layers)` for output type, set the view resolution according to your need.
 If you have any specific color palette to use for coloring add the path for it in an additional color palette.
 The example of the filter window with the required inputs is shown below.

 .. image:: /images/en/common-workflows/GMIC-colorize-interactive-krita.png
     :alt: G'MIC window in Krita